 Ever notice when a neighborhood is being built that prior to a house ever going up, the construction crews are laying large pipes and other underground equipment?
 Well, that’s the building and assembly process of the “grid”.
 Each of those underground utility pipes is responsible for items like cable, power, sewer, and water.
 Maybe you haven’t noticed those, how about the green utility boxes at the end of your street?
 Or maybe something as simple as a traffic light?
 All of these items are essential items that are all connected to the grid.

 That not making sense?
 Imagine being in an airplane high above a major city at night time.
 It’s quite a sight to see the pattern of only lights visible representing the city.
 That network of lights you see is a good visual representation of the grid in that area.
 Where those lights end, and you only see darkness?
 That’s when you start heading off-grid.
 Those areas are generally not connected to the cities utility grid.

-When you go off-grid, you are essentially removing your self from the reliance on the existing power grid.
+When you go off-grid, you are essentially removing yourself from the reliance on the existing power grid.
 You have decided to be responsible for your own power, water, and sewer.
 Calling the power company for service is not an option.
-Many people are drawn to this self-reliance lifestyle and also enjoy the challenge of living for themselves rather than for society.
+Many people are drawn to this self-reliant lifestyle and also enjoy the challenge of living for themselves rather than for society.
 More on the items you’re going to need can be found in this helpful guide here.

-Ok, So Where People Off-Grid Get Their Utilities?
+Where Do Who Live Off-Grid Get Their Utilities?

 I thought you might be wondering that.
 In an off-grid living scenario, because you are responsible for your own utilities, you have some options.
 For some, they choose to live a primitive life, using only what can be found in nature (sunlight, fire, water sources, wind).
 Others may choose to go a bit more advanced and create a fully solar-powered off-grid home.
 The choices become vast the more you look into it and planning for this can become a bit overwhelming for some.